vragulin/wash-sales-tracker/README.md

 # wash-sale-tracker

+This is based on the https://github.com/bbreslauer/wash-sale-tracker package (which is written in Python 2), but adapted to Python 3.

 Software that calculates wash sale adjustments for US taxes.

 Note that the author is not a CPA or tax expert.
 This program most certainly contains bugs.